Awkward Videos Show Donald Trump Having Trouble Reading Teleprompter In Veterans Day ‘Something Speech’

-Donald Trump attended the annual New York City Veterans Day parade on Monday, setting off loud protests and angry exchanges between Trump’s supporters and opponents, as The Independent newspaper reported.
+Donald Trump attended the annual New York City Veterans Day parade on Monday, setting off loud protests and angry exchanges between the president’s supporters and opponents, as The Independent reported.

-But when Trump delivered an outdoor address in a heavily-guarded Madison Square Park, he appeared to run into trouble pronouncing certain otherwise routine words as he read the text from a Teleprompter.

-A series of videos from a C-Span broadcast of the speech posted on Twitter revealed Trump encountering difficulty pronouncing the word “legendary.”
+But when Trump delivered an outdoor address in a heavily-guarded Madison Square Park, he appeared to run into trouble pronouncing certain otherwise routine words as he read the text from a teleprompter.
+A series of videos from a C-Span broadcast of the speech posted on Twitter revealed the president encountering difficulty pronouncing the word “legendary.”

-In another awkward moment, Trump appears to back away from the podium in the middle of a story about the bravery of an American soldier in World War II, and simply say the word, “something,” as if he had forgotten or was unable to read the words he was supposed to speak at that moment.
+In the videos, Trump appears to back away from the podium in the middle of a story about the bravery of an American soldier in World War II, and simply says the word, “something,” as if he had forgotten or was unable to read the words he was supposed to say at that moment.

 Trump was relating a World War II anecdote about an American sergeant who refused to identify Jewish troops when ordered to do so by a German commander whose forces had captured the Americans.

 “Major, you can shoot me, but you’ll have to kill us all,” the sergeant told the German, according to Trump’s anecdote.

-But at that point, Trump paused and stepped back, uttering the single word “something,” as seen in the video below.
+However, at that point, the president paused and stepped back, uttering the single word “something,” as seen in the video below.

 WTF is this sociopath saying? #Trump pic.twitter.com/R532chhGfh